cghr-toronto/covid-data/README.md

 **Note**: The data are updated twice a week.

-* See [dictionary.csv](dictionary.csv) for an overview of current data sets shared in this repository
+* See [datasets.csv](datasets.csv) for an overview of current data sets shared in this repository

 ### How to use the data with R
 R is an open-source statistical and computational program.
 You can download it here [R-project](https://www.r-project.org/).